nestjs/docs.nestjs.com/content/graphql/federation.md

 > warn **Note** Apollo Federation currently does not support subscriptions, and only the "Schema first" approach is currently supported due to limitations with the decorators not yet supporting GraphQL directives<sup>[1](https://github.com/MichalLytek/type-graphql/issues/351)</sup>

-In the next example, we'll set up a demo application with a gateway and two federated endpoints; a user- and posts service.
+In the next example, we'll set up a demo application with a gateway and two federated endpoints: a user- and posts service.

 #### Federated example: Users

-First make sure you install the optional dependency for federation: `npm install --save @apollo/federation`.
+First install the optional dependency for federation: `npm install --save @apollo/federation`.

 The User service has a simple schema.
 Note the `@key` directive, it tells the Apollo query planner that a particular instance of User can be fetched if you have its `id`.
-Also note that we `extend` the Query type.
+Also note that we extend the Query type.

 ```java
 type User @key(fields: "id") {